Estafet-LTD/estafet-microservices-scrum/setup-openshift-deployment/README.md

 # Deploying the Scrum Application to Openshift
-Installing and configuring the scrum demo application to openshift manually is a manual process.
+Installing and configuring the scrum demo application to openshift manually is a lengthy process.
 There are 11 applications in total (8 microservices + db + jaeger + message broker).
 Fortunately this process has been automated using Ansible.

 ## Prerequisites
 Please review the prerequisites below before continuing with the deployment steps: